 For details on composting and how to make your own see home composting.

-Tom Benson Way Recycling Centre is now open by appointment only.
+Tom Benson Way Recycling Centre is now open without appointment for cars.
+Vans and trailers are by appointment only.

 To book an appointment and other guidelines you must follow when visiting the centre, please visit Lancashire County Council - Coronavirus waste services.

-Please note: you cannot bring construction and demolition waste, also known as inert waste, and plaster, plasterboard or asbestos.
-The usual permit system allowing people to bring limited amounts of this waste will not be operating.
+Please note: you cannot bring construction and demolition waste, also known as inert waste, and plaster or plasterboard.
+The usual permit system allowing people to bring limited amounts of this waste is not in operation, along with all other wastes that require a permit.

-Store electrical items, including batteries and light bulbs, safely at home.
+Electrical items, batteries and light bulbs can now be taken to the Household Waste Recycling Centres.
 Do not put them in any of your bins.
 They can cause fires in waste collection vehicles and at the waste facilities where your waste is taken.

 Search the internet for crafty ways to reuse textiles, such as making old pillow-cases into reusable shopping bags, or use them as cleaning rags.